MaresCDMX/MaresCDMX/README.md

   </audio>
 </div>

-- 👀 I’m interested in web development, frontend, backend.
+- 👀 I’m interested in web development, frontend & backend.
-- 🌱 I’m currently learning python in data science with pandas, streamlite.
+- 🌱 I’m currently learning python in data science with pandas, streamlite, flask, etc.
 - 💞️ I’m looking to collaborate on a great place to work.
 - 🙋 How to reach me?
 - 📫 Email: <a href="mailto:jesusmares82@gmail.com ">jesusmares82@gmail.com </a>